 When you’re in your teens or early 20s, it can be really hard to think about something as abstract as retirement and to put away money for such a vague distant goal.
 But your age is a huge advantage in building wealth.
 Huge.

 The younger you are the more you can take advantage of what I call the financial fan.
-The more common name for it is compound interest.
-When you earn interest on money that you put into savings or an investment, that interest earns interest, and then that interest earns interest, and on and on.
-Interest earning interest is what’s meant by compound interest.
+The more common name for it is compounding returns.
+When you earn a return on money that you put into an investment, that return earns a return, and then that return earns a return, and on and on.
+That’s what’s meant by compounding returns.

-The thing is, compound interest can either work for you or against you.
+The thing is, it can either work for you or against you.

 Financial Wind in Your Face